Detection of quantum phase transition in spin-1 chain through multipartite high-order correlations: Conclusion

-\textit{Conclusion.---} We investigate multi-partite non-locality at the quantum criticality of the spin-1 chain by employing a generalized Bell-type correlation.
-We apply a set of the specific measurements consisting of the Fourier transformed states, which is considered to be optimal -optimal to detect maximally entangled state.
-By virtue of this optimal measurement and the symmetry of the spin-1 chain, Bell-type correlation can be modified in simple generic form.
-We maximize the ratio of the Bell correlation to the local realistic bound $\mathcal{B}/\beta_{LR}$ over the weight $f_n$.
+We investigate the detection of a violation of Bell inequalities with $N$-body and high-order correlations at the quantum criticality of the XXZ spin-1 chain with on-site anisotropie by employing a generalized Bell-type correlation.
+We apply a set of specific measurements consisting of Fourier transform states, which is considered to be optimal to detect maximally entangled states.
+By virtue of this optimal measurement and the symmetry of the spin-1 chain, a Bell-type correlation can be modified in a simple form.
+By maximizing the ratio of the Bell correlation to the classical bound $\mathcal{B}/\beta_{LR}$ we show that the quantum phase transion between the large-$D$ and AFM phases can be witnessed with $N$-body and high-order correlations.
 The violation of this Bell inequality in the Bell scenario $(N,3)$ is then prominently revealed in the vicinity of the first-order quantum phase transition.

-This result for multipartite nonlocality is close to the existence of the multipartite entanglement at the same criticality \cite{Oliveira:2006,Huang:2010}.
-Consequently, we can affirm that Bell correlation Eq.\eqref{eq:n23Bellcorr} is associated with the quantum criticality.
-This phenomenon is also seen in a recent work that shows the violation of the Bell inequality measuring by one- and two-body correlations at the Ising quantum criticality \cite{Piga:2019}.
-It is noted that quantum simulation for spin models has achieved many big advances in a variety of physical systems and platforms \cite{Georgescu:2014}.
+Moreover, we observe a gain of entanglement as shown by an increase of bipartite entropy at the quantum phase transition.
+In multipartite systems there exist various type of entenglement but interestingly at the phase transition the ground state changes toward the state that maximally violate our Bell inequality which shows similarity with the generalized GHZ state.

+While nonlocality is a concept that is closely related to entanglement and the presence of entanglement indicates the possibility to detect nonlocality \cite{Popescu:1992}, it needs a special care in multipartite and high dimensional composite systems.
+In our investigation we focus specifically on $N$-body correlations, but it is still an open question what multipartite Bell-type inequality with using $L$-body correlations (with $L\le N$) or generalized measurements \cite{Cerf:2002} would provide.
+Following the same formalism, this may be left as a direction of further investigations in the future.

-Especially, experimental realization of the spin-1 XXZ chain with on-site anisotropy has been proposed in trapped ions \cite{Senko:2015, Cohen:2015} and implemented in ultracold atoms \cite{Chung:2021}.
-This result has thus a potential to be realized in these experiments beyond the theoretical demonstration. \\
+Recently, experimental realization of the spin-1 XXZ chain with on-site anisotropy has been proposed in trapped ions \cite{Senko:2015, Cohen:2015} and implemented in ultracold atoms \cite{Chung:2021}.
+This result has thus the potential to be realized in experiments beyond its theoretical demonstration.

-We would like to thank to L. Amico and K. Bae for their useful comments.
-The DMRG method was performed by using the Tensor Network Python (TeNPy) library (version 0.7.2) \cite{tenpy}.
-This work was supported by National Research Foundation and Samsung Research Funding \& Incubation Center of Samsung Electronics.